Geometric quantization of symplectic maps and Witten's asymptotic conjecture: Applications

 \section{Applications}

-In this section, we interpret the formulas found in \cref{asymplef} and \cref{indeq}, and show that they are compatible with the local equivariant index formula in the holomorphic case.
-We then present an application to Witten's asymptotic expansion conjecture in Chern-Simons gauge theory.
+In \cref{geomint}, we interpret the formulas found in \cref{asymplef,indeq}, and show that they are compatible with the local equivariant index formula in the holomorphic case.
+In \cref{hitsec}, we introduce the notion of a Hitchin connection, and relate it with the notion of Toeplitz connection introduced in \cref{connectiontoep}.
+In \cref{Witsec}, we present an application to Witten's asymptotic expansion conjecture for the quantum representations of the mapping class group.